-After the fire, Apodaca moved to nearby Las Vegas and has continued to perform with Trio Jalapeño.
-Their concerts often include her own compositions, of which one of the best known is “Estas Lindas Flores” (These Beautiful Flowers).
-In 2011 she was awarded the Premio Hilos Culturales, an annual award presented to folk artists from New Mexico and Colorado “who have distinguished themselves in their communities as folk musicians or folk dancers of traditional southwest styles of Canciones Del Pasado or Bailes Antiguos.”
-Her son José Apodaca is a professional zarzuela singer and occasionally performs with his mother.
+Apodaca moved to Las Vegas in 2010 after her home in Rociada burned down.
+She continued to perform with Trio Jalapeño.
+Their concerts often included her own compositions, including famous and beloved “Estas Lindas Flores” (These Beautiful Flowers).
+She was awarded the Premio Hilos Culturales in 2011, an annual award presented to folk artists from New Mexico and Colorado “who have distinguished themselves in their communities as folk musicians or folk dancers of traditional southwest styles of Canciones Del Pasado or Bailes Antiguos.”
+Toni received the New Mexico Music Commission’s Platinum Music Award for lifetime achievement in 2018.

 for more information: bayouseco.com